Orchard Road food isn’t just about quick bites – explore the area’s finest dining and cafe experiences.

 Opening hours: Daily, 10am to 7.30pm

-Address: Plain Vanilla Bakery, #B1-06 (within In Good Company concept store), Ion Orchard, 2 Orchard Turn, Singapore 238801
+Address: #B1-06 (within In Good Company concept store), Ion Orchard, 2 Orchard Turn, Singapore 238801

-33. Arteastiq
+21. Arteastiq

 As a tea room, its menu certainly is no letdown.
-You can find everything from fruit and gingers teas, to the more traditional Chinese and Japanese teas, to special dessert teas which are light, sweet and refreshing.
+You can find everything from fruit and ginger teas, to the more traditional Chinese and Japanese teas, to special dessert teas which are light, sweet and refreshing.
 All-day brunch dining is also available, featuring the likes of steak panini muffins and farmer’s breakfast comprising scrambled eggs, turkey bacon, chicken sausage, roasted cherry tomatoes, sauteed mushrooms, kernel corn, jam and toast.
 Looking for something more?
 Get involved in some art jamming at the studio.

 Must-try dishes: Steak panini muffins; farmer’s breakfast; wild Norwegian salmon bulgur

-How much: Sides from $16; mains from $22
+How much: High tea set from $38 per pax; mains from $24

 Opening hours: Daily, 11am to 10pm

-Address: Arteastiq, #04-14/15, Mandarin Gallery, 333A Orchard Road, Singapore 238867
+Address: #04-14/15, Mandarin Gallery, 333A Orchard Road, Singapore 238867

-37. Cafe de Paris
+22. Cafe de Paris

 Hailing from Korea, this cafe is famous for its super Instagrammable sweet bonbons – just imagine a tall cup of sorbet overflowing with fresh fruits and non-dairy whipped cream!
-We recommend the mango cup, which makes a particularly refreshing treat and best shared in the company of friends.
+We recommend the mango cup, which makes a particularly refreshing treat and is best shared in the company of friends.
 A selection of coffee and cakes is also available.

 Must-try dishes: High tea set; Korean fried chicken; cheesy beef lasagna